dvy246/Heimdall/README.md

 Heimdall is an enterprise-grade, multi-agent orchestration system that delivers comprehensive financial analysis through specialized AI agents.
 Built on LangGraph and LangChain, it provides institutional-quality research reports by coordinating domain experts across valuation, risk assessment, compliance, and market analysis.

+Heimdall is a world-class, autonomous intelligence platform architected to function as a force multiplier for financial analysis teams.
+Its purpose is to automate the entire financial intelligence lifecycle—from dynamic mission planning and deep data analysis to the creation of compliant, internally-defended, and human-refined strategic reports.
+The role of Heimdall Version 1 is to serve as The Autonomous Analyst.
+It transforms a single company name into a comprehensive, institutional-grade intelligence report with unprecedented speed and analytical rigor.
+It achieves this by leveraging a hierarchical consortium of specialized AI agents, orchestrated through a stateful, resilient workflow that emphasizes defensibility, compliance, and collaboration, as defined in the project's src architecture.

 ## 🎯 Key Features

 - **Multi-Agent Architecture**: Hierarchical system with specialized supervisors and domain experts